Service Opportunities in Leadership

 What is SOL?

-Service Opportunities in Leadership (SOL) is a nationally recognized, intensive 12-month leadership program for students who are interested in complex social and political issues and the art of implementing systemic political change.
 SOL’s three-stage structure includes a preparation (gateway) course in the spring, an immersive summer experience with a community partner, and a follow-up (capstone) seminar in the fall.
-Throughout, students participate in a structured process of critical reflection on the ethical, intellectual and personal aspects of their community-based research project.
-This reflection helps them discern ethical issues and leadership dilemmas inherent in their work.
+Throughout, students participate in a structured process of critical reflection on the ethical, intellectual, and personal aspects of their community-engaged project.
+This reflection helps students discern ethical issues and leadership dilemmas inherent in their work and to integrate their experiential learning into their sense of self and public purpose.

 Benefits of Participation